parimalsatyal/neustadt.fr-metalsmith/src/reviews/testing-hovding-invisible-helmet.md

 If Hövding can make safety more stylish and convince more people who are on the fence about getting a helmet to ride safer, that's excellent.
 But it's shouldn't put the focus away from road safety in general and the real source of the problem in our cities today: the dominance of cars.
 There are even studies that suggest that wearing a (regular) helmet makes cars less careful around bicycles.
 For now, until our cities become more bike-friendly, Hövding might be an excellent balance between riding safe and looking good.

 Hövding is worth being excited about.

-<em>Corrections: An earlier version of this article misidentified [TOAD](http://toad.fr) as a Lyon-based authorized reseller in France; they are actually based in Quimper and are responsible for importing and supplying authorized resellers in France.

-It also misidentified the gas used to inflate the airbag; Hövding uses a Helium cold gas inflator.

-These errors have been corrected in the article. </em>